esp32beans/BLE_HID_Client/README.md

 The mouse input parameters (for example, x, y, buttons) can be used to control motors, servos, and LEDs.

-This program nows works for a BLE Trackball mouse from Amazon.

 ## Libraries

 Install the following use the Arduino IDE Library Manager.